FinancialComputingUCL/DRL_for_Active_High_Frequency_Trading/README.md

 # DRL for active HFT

-We introduce the first end-to-end Deep Reinforcement Learning based framework for active high-frequency trading.
+We propose an open-source version of the code for the first end-to-end Deep Reinforcement Learning based framework for active high-frequency trading.

 ### Authors
 - Antonio Briola